SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 <i>I didn't care if anyone saw me.
 Maybe they would tear off my shell, drive a stake through my chest, and set whatever remained ablaze.
 I knew that as soon as I left Astoria, that was a possible outcome.
 But I went anyway.
 If it happened, at least it would be more than idling in a cage.
 At least, I reasoned, I'd be going out on my own terms.</i>

 <i>I traveled exclusively by night.
 It was winter now, so time was on my side.
 When I would see the first hints of dawn paint the sky, I would then find a dumpster, lift the lid, and conceal myself underneath piles of refuse.
-I would linger, half-awake, making no motion as people through their waste over my body, having absolutely no knowledge of what lay beneath.</i>
+I would linger, half-awake, making no motion as people threw their waste over my body, having absolutely no knowledge of what lay beneath.</i>

 <i>It was slow going.
 I knew I had to take the long way around, avoiding the river.
-And I was tired and sluggish.
+But I was tired and sluggish.
 It had been days, maybe longer, since I had consumed blood.
 Not that those wretched plasma packs had ever filled me with much energy.
 But, it had been something.
 Now I was running on fumes.</i>

 <i>Not that I craved that kind of life again.
 I had always assumed that the Doctor did not like to drink from animals.
 We had never lived that way, so I had never developed a taste for it.
 But when I had gone to live in Astoria...
 Well, I'd had no choice.
 I took what was given to me.</i>